 The rice, I cooked separately, a nice blend of brown and wild.
 All the leftovers got mixed together in a wonderful melange that will provide a few more delicious meals.
 But for this dinner, a nice presentation was in order.
 Our entree featured a bed of brown and wild rice, topped with slow cooked sour cherries, goat, sweet potatoes and walnuts--and of course some fresh veggie garnish with a cherry on top!
 A glass of the Malbec to wash it down and a backdrop of a recently completed painting.
 Perfect!

-Slow cooked goat with sour cherries sweet poatoes and walnuts
+Slow cooked goat with sour cherries sweet poatoes and walnuts on a bed of brown and wild rice |

 A couple new pieces to showcase.
 The first is a scene from my neighborhood capturing a bit of the flavor of life here in Somerville.
 It scene was from a warm June evening when the sun lingered extra late into the evening, the last strong rays shining intently on the upper floors of the row houses.
 Still a little time left for an older gentleman to tinker with his meticulously maintained, American luxury car.
 As the shadows begin to pool around him he as determined to keep it purring as long as the light lasts.

-16 x 12 Casein on muslin covered plywood
+Maintaining the Buick 16 x 12 Casein on muslin covered plywood |

 Stoney Shore, Morning Haze